 In April 2021, the Company's wholly owned subsidiary WageWorks, Inc. ("WageWorks") exercised its right to terminate a lease for office space in Mesa, Arizona that had not yet commenced, with aggregate lease payments of \$63.1 million and a term of approximately 11 years, following the landlord's failure to fulfill its obligations under the lease agreement.
 Because the lease had not yet commenced, the Company had not recognized a right-of-use asset, operating lease liability, or any rent expense associated with the lease.
 WageWorks' right to terminate the lease agreement was disputed by the landlord, Union Mesa 1, LLC ("Union Mesa").
 On November 5, 2021, Union Mesa notified WageWorks that it was in default of the lease for failure to pay rent, which Union Mesa claimed was due beginning in November 2021, and on November 24, 2021 drew \$2.8 million, the full amount under the letter of credit that WageWorks had posted to secure its obligations under the lease.
 On December 1, 2021, WageWorks filed a lawsuit against Union Mesa in the Superior Court of the State of Arizona in and for the County of Maricopa.
 On January 4, 2022, WageWorks filed an amended complaint in the Superior Court.
 Pursuant to the lawsuit, WageWorks seeks declaratory judgment that the lease was properly terminated and recourse against Union Mesa for breach of contract, breach of the duty of good faith and fair dealing, and conversion, including return of the funds drawn under the letter of credit.
-On January 31, 2022, Union Mesa filed an answer and counterclaim with the Superior Court, wherein Union Mesa denied WageWorks, 2022.
-On May 18, 2022, Union Mesa filed an answer and counterclaim with the Superior Court, wherein Union Mesa denied WageWorks, and separately seeks recourse against WageWorks for breach of contract and breach of the implied covenant of good faith and fair dealing.
+On January 31, 2022, Union Mesa filed a motion to dismiss for the conversion cause of action, which the Superior Court denied on April 13, 2022.
+On May 18, 2022, Union Mesa filed an answer and counterclaim with the Superior Court, wherein Union Mesa denied WageWorks' claims, and separately seeks recourse against WageWorks for breach of contract and breach of the implied covenant of good faith and fair dealing.
 On May 19, 2022, Union Mesa filed an amended complaint and counterclaim seeking the same recourse.
+On June 29, 2022, Union Mesa filed a second amended answer and counterclaim, which names the Company as a counter-defendant.
+On July 21, 2022, WageWorks and the Company filed an answer to the counterclaims.
+The parties are currently engaged in discovery.